 Aside from organizations, some attorneys apply for CLE course accreditation.
 As long the authorized board or commission approves of the in-person class, talks, live webinars, seminars, and online classes, CLE credits are awarded.

 Frequently Asked Questions

 How do you earn CLE Credits?

 A lawyer earns CLE credits through online courses, training, and audio learning.
-For the more experienced attorneys, they can earn more credit through speaking in seminars, panel presentations, accredited CLE activities, teaching accredited CLE courses, teaching credits at schools, or publishing legal research writing.
+The more experienced attorneys can earn more credit through speaking in seminars, panel presentations, accredited CLE activities, teaching accredited CLE courses, teaching credits at schools, or publishing legal research writing.
 The credits are measured by the number of hours for years.

-It should be noted that attorneys have to maintain an active license to practice in every jurisdiction they wish to count their CLE training and other activities.
+It should be noted that attorneys must maintain an active license to practice in every jurisdiction they wish to count their CLE training and other activities.

 Who is exempted from earning CLEs?

 Some lawyers are allowed not to fulfill their CLE credit requirements.
 In Florida, for example, exempted are the following: